If you have not yet signed up for the NASM CNC certification, receive a big discount here.

 A Good Option![]() | A Good Option![]() | Best CPT for you? ![]() |

-Monounsaturated fats are the unsaturated fats that are only going to have one unsaturated carbon.
+Monounsaturated fats are unsaturated fats that will only have one unsaturated carbon.

-Polyunsaturated fatty acids are the unsaturated fats containing at least two double bonds between the carbons.
+Polyunsaturated fatty acids are unsaturated fats containing at least two double bonds between the carbons.

 Monounsaturated fats are vital for a healthy diet for your heart.
 The Mediterranean diet is an example of a diet that focuses on this.
-This diet is based on the more traditional foods that people ate in Greece and within Italy.
-These foods were high in monounsaturated fats and they included the olive oil, seeds, and also nuts.
+This diet is based on the more traditional foods that people ate in Greece and Italy.
+These foods were high in monounsaturated fats and included olive oil, seeds, and nuts.

-Trans fat is an artificial fatty acid that is present when hydrogen has been added to liquid vegetable oil in order for them to be made more solid and have a longer and more stable shelf life.
+Trans fat is an artificial fatty acid that is present when hydrogen has been added to liquid vegetable oil to make them more solid and have a longer and more stable shelf life.

 HDLs are high density lipoproteins.
-This are known as our good cholesterol.
-These cells work to transport cholesterol from the cells and to the liver.
+This is known as our good cholesterol.
+These cells work to transport cholesterol from the cells to the liver.

 The Adipose tissue is our loose connective tissue that is made up of fat cells that we store for potential energy later.